matafonoff/J1850-VPW-Arduino-Transceiver-Library/README.md

 Connections:
 * IN -> pin of Arduino that is configured as RX pin for J1850VPW
-* OUT -> pin of Arduino that is configured as RX pin for J1850VPW
+* OUT -> pin of Arduino that is configured as TX pin for J1850VPW
 * BUS -> J1850VPW bus (ex. vehicle)

 ## Code example